 Bristol punks Idles are having a boom year.
-On the back of 2018’s Joy As An Act of Resistance, proving debut proper Brutalism was no fluke, the band have found their brand of wide eyed, all-inclusive message rock carried by audiences across the country and over the pond.
+On the back of 2018’s Joy As An Act of Resistance, proving debut proper Brutalism was no fluke, the band have found their brand of wide eyed, all-inclusive message rock carried by audiences across the country and over the pond to the US.
 The AF outlook has proved universal in troubling socio-political times, potent enough to fill Camden’s Electric Ballroom for three nights on the bounce.

 Openers LIFE are a more straightforward garage racket.
 The Hull quartet deliver their wiry post punk with the directness of an open palm across the cheek, weaving danceable rhythms around atonal vocals.
 They wear their wry anarchism right down their drainpipes, with the chorus of ‘Popular Music’ arriving in gouts of spit, shot through with a spiny backbone live which is lost on the glossy studio release.

-Comparatively, Idles are enigmatic punks, imbued with an edgier darkness live.
-Even in the confines of your headphones Joy As An Act of Resistance is a tough listen.
+Comparatively, Idles are enigmatic punks, imbued with an edgier darkness in the flesh.
+Even from the confines of your headphones Joy As An Act of Resistance is a tough listen.
 Frontman Joe picks at wounds, personal, national and existential, and the results are rarely clean or conclusive across its runtime.
 Laid out on the stage, exposed from beneath any softening production, their music bites even harder.
-Opener ‘Colossus’s spiralling dirge about binge drinking and the cracks and stains left by living to excess are bitter to taste, before the brainless catharsis of its conclusion.
-Catharsis which carries through the comparatively jovial ‘Never Fight A Man With A Perm’, which is both gloriously juvenile and ridiculously catchy.
-Here Idles are daring you to stand still.
-No one does.
+‘Colossus’ as an opener is a spiralling dirge about binge drinking and the cracks and stains left by living to bitter excess, before the brainless catharsis of its conclusion.
+Catharsis which carries through to the comparatively jovial ‘Never Fight A Man With A Perm’, which is both gloriously juvenile and ridiculously catchy.

 Similarly raucous choruses from ‘I’m Scum’ and ‘Rottweiler’ are precision engineered to squeeze bodies in the pit and shred voiceboxes.
 As a crowd experience it’s a joy of a display – if Idles have achieved one thing most firmly it’s in resonating with their fans through a clear ethos of community.
 People are passionate about Idles.
-Turning eyes to the stage, it’s uncertain if, tonight, Joe is passionate about Idles.
-Fronting the band looks to be at once the most amazing and most draining thing he could be doing to.
+Turning eyes to the stage, it’s uncertain if, tonight, Joe shares in their passion.
+Fronting the band looks to be at once the most affirming and draining thing he could be doing.
 Undeniably, Idles are giving everything they have – and have been doing so as far back as day one of the tour.
 It is a relentlessly positive, exhausting place to be – wonderful to dip into as a spectator to wheel some limbs – but on this, their second night of three at the Electric Ballroom, Joe looks and sounds between tracks like he might want a lie down.